Quiroptero/quiroptero/README.md

 # :bat:

-* I'm Osvaldo Miranda, writer, (fast) walker and photographer, currently working in data engineering.
+* I'm Osvaldo Miranda, writer, (fast) walker and photographer.
+* I'm currently working in data engineering.
+You can check out a more formal CV [here](https://omiranda.dev/cv).
 * I love bats.
 You can tell by my username.
 * Huge fan of Terry Pratchett, The Cure and Zdzisław Beksiński.
 * [My developer website](https://omiranda.dev).